Design Editing for Offline Model-based Optimization: Experiments

 \section{Experiments}

 This section first describes the experiment setup, followed by the implementation details and results.
-We aim to answer the following questions in this section: \textit{(Q$1$)} Is our proposed DEMO more effective than baseline methods in solving the offline MBO problem? \textit{(Q$2$)} Are the two phases described in section~\ref{sec:method} both necessary? \textit{(Q$3$)} Compared to existing generative model-based approaches, can DEMO more reliably and consistently generate new higher-scoring designs?
+We aim to answer the following questions in this section: \textit{(Q$1$)} Is our proposed DEMO more effective than baseline methods in addressing the offline MBO problem? \textit{(Q$2$)} One can alternatively generate new designs from the diffusion prior or directly use the pseudo design candidates.
+Is DEMO better than these partial alternatives by introducing the editing process?